Patty Murray opens wide lead over Tiffany Smiley in U.S. Senate race

 Democratic U.S. Sen. Patty Murray, seeking to win a sixth term that would place her among the longest-serving senators in American history, led Republican challenger Tiffany Smiley 57% to 42%, on Tuesday night.

 Both NBC and CNN called the race for Murray shortly after results were posted Tuesday night.
-Smiley would need to win 60% of the estimated remaining votes to break even.
+Smiley would need to win 60% of the estimated remaining votes to break even, according to a Seattle Times analysis.

+The crowd at the Bellevue Westin chanted “Patty, Patty, Patty” as she Murray walked onstage just before 9 p.m.

+“You guys, we did it.
+We did it!” she said.
+“All of you who knocked on doors and made phone calls, donated and texted or just watched.
+You threw yourself into this fight to keep our democracy a democracy.”

 Murray ran up huge margins in King County, the state’s largest county, winning more than 74% of the vote there on Tuesday.
 That, combined with leads in the state’s next two largest counties, Pierce and Snohomish, easily out paced Smiley’s dominance in the eastern part of the state.